awsdocs/amazon-efs-user-guide/doc_source/mount-multiple-ec2-instances.md

    For more information about EFS mount commands using the Amazon EFS client, see [Mounting on Amazon EC2 with the EFS mount helper](mounting-fs-mount-helper.md#mounting-fs-mount-helper-ec2)\.

-1. Select the target EC2 instances that you want the command to run on\.
-The recommended setting is **Choose all instances** to register all new and existing EC2 instances as targets to automatically install or update **AmazonEFSUtils**\.
-Alternatively, you can specify instance tags, select instances manually, or choose a resource group to apply the association to a subset of instances\.
-If you specify instance tags, you must launch your EC2 instances with the tags to allows AWS Systems Manager to automatically install or update the Amazon EFS client\.
+1. Select the target AWS Systems Manager managed EC2 instances that you want the command to run on\.

 1. Make any other additional settings you would like\.
 Then choose **Run** to run the command and mount the EFS file systems specified in the command\.